Our customer service is open online and by telephone, the customer service desk at Helsinki, Kamppi is closed until further notice.

 With heat pumps, we process waste energy into district heat and produce district cooling, which is used for processing surplus heat generated by the sun, machines and people in properties into district heat suitable for utilisation.

-We produce heat from the waste heat of purified waste water and the return water of district cooling at the Katri Vala heating and cooling plant.
+We produce heat from the excess heat of purified waste water and the return water of district cooling at the Katri Vala heating and cooling plant.
 The heat production of the Katri Vala heating and cooling plant meets the heating need of most of the city centre of Helsinki in the summer.
 We are currently building a new heating and cooling plant in Helsinki.

 Wood pellets are made of forest biomass compressed into a cylinder shape.
 We use pellets together with coal to generate heat and electricity at the Hanasaari and Salmisaari power plants.
 We also generate district heat with biogas produced from waste.